-The employer contribution rate after cost-sharing is approximately 38.9% of member payroll for the June 30, 2023 valuation.
-The overall experience, both for the assets and liabilities, during the FYE 2023 plan year was very close to expectations, so the 2023 projections are very similar to the projections from the prior plan year valuation.
-The employer rate is expected to be relatively stable for the next two years, then is expected to increase to 40.0% when the last year of the UAL amortization layers for the 2022 asset loss and assumption changes are fully phased-in.
+The employer contribution rate after cost-sharing is approximately 37.7% of member payroll for the June 30, 2024 valuation, payable in the Fiscal Year Beginning July 1, 2025.
+The overall experience during the FYE 2024 plan year was slightly better than expectations, so the 2024 valuation projections are similar to the projections from the prior plan year valuation but with lower contribution rates for all years.
+The employer rate is expected to decrease to 36.6% in 2026 when the last year of the UAL amortization layer for the 2021 asset gain is fully phased-in, then is expected to increase to 38.2% when the last year of the UAL amortization layers for the 2022 asset loss and assumption changes are fully phased-in.

-After 2029, the total contribution rate is expected to drop significantly, when the remaining UAL as of June 30, 2013 is fully paid off.
-From 2030 to 2037 contribution rate decreases as amortization bases are phased out.
-After that point, employer contribution rates are expected to stabilize around 11%, the estimated normal cost rate.
+After 2030, the total contribution rate is expected to drop significantly, when the remaining UAL as of June 30, 2013 is fully paid off.
+From 2031 to 2038, the expected contribution rate continues to decrease as amortization bases are phased-out.
+After that point, employer contribution rates are expected to stabilize around 10%, the estimated employer normal cost rate.
 PEPRA mandates that employers must continue to contribute at least the normal cost rate unless the plan is 120% funded and has met certain other requirements.